marcomireles123/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
-Using machine learning to assess credit risks
+Used supervised machine learning to create models and assess credit risks.